-No, please submit your precis and your C.V. only in English.
+No, please submit your precis and your C.V. in English.

 May I submit a chapter of my book or my dissertation?

 No. Please send us a precis of max.
 1 page, describing you take on core issues in the debate on solidarity and a CV (each document 1 page max.).
 The precis should show which particular background knowledge and systematic positions the applicants would contribute to our joint discussions.
-It should also have a meaningful title.
+Please make sure the title of your precis summarizes its content.

 When will I be informed if my application was successful?

-We process the applications as quickly as possible and will get back to you by the end of March.
+We process the applications as quickly as possible and will get back to you in April.